n1c3th/delet3r.py/README.md

 The script utilizes the `argparse` module to handle command-line arguments.
 The user can provide the paths to the two CSV files using either the long options (`--file1` and `--file2`) or the short options (`-f1` and `-f2`).

-The script is useful in scenarios where you need to compare and delete specific entries from one CSV file based on the entries in another CSV file.
-It provides a flexible and customizable solution for manipulating CSV data and can be easily integrated into larger data processing pipelines or workflows.

 Note: The script assumes that the CSV files follow a standard format with comma-separated values and that the first column of each file contains the entries to be compared.

 how to use: